-Left behind were the 200-acre family farm, cows I grew up milking, my worried mother, my stoic father, six sisters, four brothers and the memory of my Socorro, Tex., high school graduation where we 65 seniors stood sweltering in blue gowns on a 100-degree day in May.
+Left behind were the 200-acre family farm; cows I grew up milking; my worried mother; my stoic father; six sisters; four brothers, and the memory of my Socorro, Tex., high school graduation where we 65 seniors had stood sweltering in blue gowns on a 100-degree day in May.

 But I wasn't prepared for some of the things I missed terribly:

-Corn tortillas that didn't crumble; a whole language -- a speical mixture of English and Spanish -- called Pocho; leisurely jogs down country paths in the moonlight; a family table laden with enchiladas, chiles rellenos and tamales and salsa to season them; a life style paced more to the guitar than to screaming sirens and a friendly neighboring city called Juarez, with its mercados, bullfights, ranchero music and bargains in everything from eight-course dinners to beautiful handcrafted silver and gold jewelry.
+Corn tortillas that didn't crumble; a whole language -- a special mixture of English and Spanish -- called Pocho; leisurely jogs down country paths in the moonlight; a family table laden with enchiladas, chiles rellenos, tamales and salsa to season them; a life style paced more to the guitar than to screaming sirens and a friendly neighboring city called Juarez, with its mercados, bullfights, ranchero music and bargains in everything from eight-course dinners to beautiful handcrafted silver and gold jewelry.

 With my essential possessions compacted into four suitcases, I arrived at Washington National Airport last Dec.
 10, a 23-year-old with a dream.
 I had passed a battery of federal civil service exams and been offered an entry-level job as clerk-typist at the U.S. Department of Agriculture.

 I didn't know one person here, but a Hispanic recruiter for the department had volunteered to meet me at the airport and lead me to a boarding house where temporary quarters had been arranged.

 When I couldn't locate him immmediately, I went into cultural shock.
 I called my mother, who knew the city's crime statistics by heart.